bellhyve/zelta/README.md

   - zroot: backuppool/my_zroot_backup
 ```

 Run `zelta policy`.
-It will perform the backup operation and report some details if it succeeds, or an "⊜" symbol if it finds nothing to replication.
-Now we extend our policy with options and more datasets.
+It will perform the backup operation and report some details about its success or failure.
+Now we can extend our policy with options and more datasets.

-On your backup servers, create a backup user, which we will call "backupuser" user and give it access to replicate to your backup target, e.g., `zfs allow -u backupuser receive,mount,create,readonly backuppool`.
-Note that backupuser will not be able to receive any property it doesn't have permission to.
-Missing some permissions doesn't prevent a successful backup of data, but if you'd like to back up a default FreeBSD system with all properties, set these additional permissions: `canmount,mountpoint,setuid,exec,atime,compression`.

-On your source servers (the servers with datasets you would like to back up) also create a backup user, and grant it access to send snapshots from your source dataset (or a parent dataset above your backup source dataset), e.g., `zfs allow -u backupuser send,snapshot,hold pool/stuff`.

-Use SSH (key-based authentication)[https://docs.freebsd.org/en/books/handbook/security/#security-ssh-keygen] between your backup server and source servers.
-Make sure you can ssh from the machine you're running Zelta on to the others.
+To replicate from or between remote servers, `zelta` uses `ssh`.
+To learn about setting up remote access, ZFS privilege separation, and optimizing `ssh` with its excellent client-side functions, see the Zelta wiki on (Setting Up and Optimizing Remote Replications)[https://github.com/bellhyve/zelta/wiki/Setting-Up-and-Optimizing-Remote-Replications].

 ```yaml
 BACKUP_ROOT: backuppool